MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram-stability.md

 ![Optimal distance for placing holograms from the user](images/distanceguiderendering-750px.png)

 **Clip Planes**
- For maximum comfort we recommend clipping render distance at 85cm with fadeout of content starting at 1m.
-In applications where holograms and users are both stationary holograms can be viewed comfortably as near as 50cm.
+ For maximum comfort, we recommend clipping render distance at 85cm with fadeout of content starting at 1m.
+In applications where holograms and users are both stationary, holograms can be viewed comfortably as near as 50cm.
 In those cases, applications should place a clip plane no closer than 30cm and fade out should start at least 10cm away from the clip plane.
-Whenever content is closer than 85cm it is important to ensure that users do not frequently move closer or farther from holograms or that holograms do not frequently move closer to or farther from the user as these situations are most likely to cause discomfort from the vergence-accommodation conflict.
-Content should be designed to minimize the need for interaction closer than 85cm from the user, but when content must be rendered closer than 85cm a good rule of thumb for developers is to design scenarios where users and/or holograms do not move in depth more than 25% of the time.
+Whenever content is closer than 85cm, it is important to ensure that users do not frequently move closer or farther from holograms or that holograms do not frequently move closer to or farther from the user as these situations are most likely to cause discomfort from the vergence-accommodation conflict.
+Content should be designed to minimize the need for interaction closer than 85cm from the user, but when content must be rendered closer than 85cm, a good rule of thumb for developers is to design scenarios where users and/or holograms do not move in depth more than 25% of the time.

 **Best practices**
  When holograms cannot be placed at 2m and conflicts between convergence and accommodation cannot be avoided, the optimal zone for hologram placement is between 1.25m and 5m.
 In every case, designers should structure content to encourage users to interact 1+ m away (e.g. adjust content size and default placement parameters).